johnnyvillas/catp2p/docs-site/docs/Benchmarking/gpu-benchmarking.md

    - Matrix size is calculated as: 512 + (complexity * 128)
    - Complexity ranges from 1 to 10
    - Larger matrices provide more accurate results but may hit memory limits

+### Activation Functions Benchmark

+The activation functions benchmark measures the GPU's ability to compute common neural network activation functions:

+1. **What it measures**: How quickly the GPU can compute activation functions on large arrays of data
+2. **Why it matters**: Activation functions are essential operations in neural networks:
+   - Used in every layer of neural networks
+   - Critical for deep learning performance
+   - Representative of many AI workloads

+3. **How it works**:
+   - A large array of random input data is created
+   - The data is uploaded to GPU memory
+   - A compute shader applies four activation functions to each element:
+     - ReLU (Rectified Linear Unit)
+     - Sigmoid
+     - Tanh (Hyperbolic Tangent)
+     - Leaky ReLU
+   - The process is repeated for the specified duration
+   - Performance is measured in millions of operations per second

+4. **Data size**:
+   - Controlled by the `data_size` parameter
+   - Larger data sizes provide more accurate results but require more memory

 ## Performance Considerations